 Option 3 Kanazawa

-Another wonderful option if you are interested in Japanese culture, architecture and history is Kanazawa.
-This city is compared to Japanese destinations such as Osaka and Kyoto rather unknown and still worth a visit.
-Although Kanazawa Castle is rather unspectacular in comparison to Matsumoto Castle, Kanazawa offers many other attractions, such as the traditional Geisha District or some beautiful parks and gardens.
+Another excellent option if you are interested in Japanese culture, architecture and history is Kanazawa.
+Compared to Japanese destinations such as Osaka and Kyoto, this city is relatively unknown and still worth a visit.
+Although Kanazawa Castle is rather unspectacular compared to Matsumoto Castle, Kanazawa offers many other attractions, such as the traditional Geisha District or some beautiful parks and gardens.

 Anyone coming in June should not miss the Hyakumangoku Matsuri Festival, when the whole city seems to be on its feet, dancing and singing through the streets of Kanazawa.